-The HomePod mini will act as a HomeKit home hub just as the previous HomePod did, allowing HomeKit users to control their smart home features from afar — remotely, outside of their home’s Wi-Fi network.
-In addition, features like Intercom allows one person to broadcast a message across a specific HomePod mini or throughout the entire home and gives listeners the chance to respond.
+The HomePod mini will act as a HomeKit home hub just as the previous HomePod did, allowing HomeKit users to control their smart home features from afar remotely, outside of their home’s Wi-Fi network.
+The Intercom feature allows one person to broadcast a message across a specific HomePod mini or throughout the entire home and gives listeners the chance to respond.
 You can also ask Siri to do things like ping your iPhone, perform a web search, set up music alarms, and more.

 The Nest Audio has a full suite of features, but they are the same features that are available on any Google Assistant-enabled device.
-The Nest Audio added little to no new features despite being a new iteration in the lineup.
+The Nest Audio added little-to-no new features despite being a new iteration in the lineup.
 For audiophiles, you can set up groups to have music playing simultaneously on several Nest Audio speakers.
-Since it leverages the power of Google Assistant, you can use it to perform myriad functions, such as placing phone calls and controlling your smart home, and it can even act as a security device by listening to specific alarms and alerts at home with the aid of Nest Aware.
+Since it leverages the power of

 Price is one area where the two speakers are identical.
 Both are available for $99.
 For the HomePod mini, this is a more reasonable price point than its predecessor.
 The original HomePod’s main weakness was its high price point.
 For the Google Nest Audio, $99 is a fair price that places it around the midpoint for smart speakers.
 It isn’t priced as low as the Nest Mini, but it also isn’t as expensive as the Google Home Max.